 ABSTRACT (new projects only)

-This project proposal is to add visual imaging capability as a payload for the Long Range AUV (LRAUV) family of vehicles by capturing and storing episodic video and still images of water column macro-zooplankton and micronekton in the range of 1 to 100 mm as the LRAUV transits or drifts in a region of interest.
+This project proposal is to add visual imaging capability as a payload to the Long Range AUV (LRAUV) family of vehicles.
+This imaging system will capture and store episodic video and still images of water column macro-zooplankton and micronekton in the range of 1 to 100 mm as the LRAUV transits or drifts in a region of interest.
 The unique investigative value of an imaging system is a result of its ability to capture information about the environment that is not currently measured by any other sensor on the vehicle.
 Extending this capability to the high endurance LRAUV allows for imaging surveys across large water masses and/or extended time periods without requiring daily ship operations.

-The LRAUV can currently very accurately measure numerous physical properties of the ocean environment, such as oxygen levels, conductivity, etc., but has few sensors that answer the fundamental question of who occupies the environment from a biological perspective.
-The addition of a free space imaging sensor provides species specific information on the occurrence and population density for a broad range of plankton and nekton too large to be measured by most plankton imaging systems.
+Currently, the LRAUV can accurately measure numerous physical properties of the ocean environment, such as oxygen levels, conductivity, etc., but has few sensors that answer the fundamental question of who occupies the environment from a biological perspective.
+The addition of a free space imaging sensor provides species-specific information on the occurrence and population density for a broad range of plankton and nekton too large to be measured by most plankton imaging systems.
 There are existing systems that will capture images in the smaller size classes of interest, however they have restricted volumes, sample rates, or are too large and heavy for LRAUV use.
-MBARI has experienced great results with the relatively simple design of a high quality forward looking camera and good lighting and we have successfully quantified mid-water biological phenomenon from imagery (ROV and AUV based) for decades, creating a truly unique data set that allows answering fundamental questions on the distribution of species and their relationship with their environment.
-This project builds on these efforts, utilizing a new platform, and also addresses new applications such as verifying the sources of acoustic backscatter.
+MBARI has had great results with high quality, forward-looking camera and lighting systems, and we have successfully quantified midwater biological phenomenon from ROV and AUV-based imagery for decades.
+These developments have created a truly unique data set that addresses fundamental questions on the distribution of species and their relationship with their environment.
+This project builds on these efforts, utilizing a new platform, and also complements new applications such as verifying the sources of acoustic backscatter (refer to 901807 LRAUV Acoustics).

-The project will develop a custom payload and lighting system designed around a commercially available camera module, and provide data in the form of time synchronized video and still image digital files.
+This project will develop a custom payload and lighting system designed around a commercially available camera module, and provide data in the form of time-synchronized digital video and still image data.

-With the proposed payload, LRAUVs will be vital contributors to the Diurnal Vertical Migration (DVM) research initiative that is anticipated as a proposal in 2019.
+With the proposed payload, LRAUVs will be vital contributors to the Diurnal Vertical Migration (DVM) research initiative that is anticipated as a proposal in the near future.
 This effort expects to require high repetition sampling over multi-day periods which can only be cost effective by utilizing the LRAUV.
-Looking forward, as machine learning algorithms are developed for the automatic classification of animals in midwater transect data, this integrated imaging-LRAUV system could be used by MBNMS, other MPAs, and fisheries managers to conduct regular surveys above 300 m depths (see VideoTag and Big Ocean, Big Data projects with Cline, Edgington, and Katija), and also provide material for outreach and external communications that engage other organizations and individuals, as has been demonstrated by the other imaging systems at MBARI.
+Looking forward, as machine learning algorithms are developed for the automated classification of animals in midwater transect data, this integrated imaging-LRAUV system could be used by MBNMS, other MPAs, and fisheries managers to conduct regular surveys above 300 m depths (see VideoTag and DQ1821 Big Ocean, Big Data projects with Cline, Edgington, and Katija, respectively), and also provide material for outreach and external communications that engage other organizations and individuals, as has been demonstrated by the other imaging systems at MBARI.